Rosibel Diaz used to affectionately call her 4-year-old son “my chubby boy.” She couldn’t stand it when he started going hungry.

 Venezuelans account for 60 percent of all hospital visits along the border, according to the Health Ministry in this northern state.
 Infections from sexually transmitted diseases are skyrocketing from the arrival of so many Venezuelan prostitutes.
 In December, Roraima’s governor declared a state of emergency and appealed for federal assistance to cope with the crush of border-crossers.

 Venezuelans can enter Brazil without a visa and remain for 90 days, but even Venezuelans who don’t have passports can skirt formal checkpoints to enter the country illegally.
-Pacaraima is surrounded by an indigenous reserve that straddles the border, making it easy to cross into Brazil.
+Pacaraima is surrounded by an indigenous reserve that straddles the border, making it easy to cross IGNORE INTO Brazil.

-Almost overnight, sleepy border towns such as Pacaraima have been transformed into bustling hubs of international commerce, where makeshift supermarkets pop up selling food, medicine, soap and other goods that are hard to find in Venezuela.
+Almost overnight, sleepy border towns such as Pacaraima have been transformed IGNORE INTO bustling hubs of international commerce, where makeshift supermarkets pop up selling food, medicine, soap and other goods that are hard to find in Venezuela.

 [In Venezuela, buying too much food can get you arrested ]

 Venezuelan shoppers crowd Pacaraima’s main street carrying plastic bags stuffed with their rapidly depreciating bolivars, looking for the best prices on 50-pound sacks of rice they can haul back across the border.
 Nearly every business in town — from the beauty salon to the local tourism agency — decorates its storefront with big bags of rice and sugar.

 Shopkeeper Adriano Brito sells sacks of food alongside the tires and car jacks in his auto parts store.
 In six months, his sales have jumped from $3,000 to $25,000 a day.
 “I had no idea it would be so sudden,” he said.

 Although some Brazilians welcome the business, many are worried that things are spiraling out of control.